ioannis-vm/2023-11_RID_Realizations/README.md

 ## Data version control

-`results` is not version controlled, but the contents are tracked with [DVC](https://dvc.org/).
+`data/` and `results/` are not version controlled, but the contents are tracked with [DVC](https://dvc.org/).

-After cloning the repository and setting up the environment, issue the following command to pull the results:
+After cloning the repository and setting up the environment, issue the following command to pull the contents:
 ```
 $ dvc pull
 ```

-After making changes to the results, they should be added with DVC and then committed with git.
+After making changes, they should be added with DVC and then committed with git.
 ```

+# changes in data/
+$ dvc add data

+# changes in results/
 $ dvc add results

 $ dvc push
 $ git add {changed-dvc-files}
 $ git commit -m 'DVC - update results'

 ```

 ## Data processing pipeline